The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 This is probably the most classic example of our entire comparison.
 A white twill shirt, with a very intermediate collar, both in terms of size and opening.
 There is not much to add: it is a piece that has proven itself for a long time.

-However, we all need one (or more) shirts like these, versatile and ideal for the office.
-Purely basic, then, but it gets the job done.
+However, we all need one (or even several) shirts like these, versatile and ideal for the office.
+Pure basics, therefore, but which do the job.

-We still note the little hidden button-down which is intended to make it more portable, even with the first buttons open.
-Practical if you have few shirts and want to use it both casual and formal.
+We still note the small hidden button-down which is intended to make it more wearable, even with the first buttons open.
+Practical if you have few shirts and you want to use it as much casual as formal.

 How to wear it?

 In principle, it is a fairly versatile shirt due to its simplicity, so no contraindications.
-That said, I find it looks better in a formal outfit.
+That said, I find it more advantageous in a formal outfit.

 (Haikure pants, Atelier Particulier tie, Meermin double buckles)